MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-Transactions.md

 > [!TIP]
 > Nature of Remittance and Act Applicable are mandatory for NRI Payments.

-### TDS calculation on Higher rate if Vendor is not having PAN
+### TDS calculation on higher rate if vendor is not having PAN

 PAN of vendor is mandatory for TDS calculation, but in case PAN is not available, higher rate of TDS will be deducted from the vendor.